 Mountain Bike Skills Course

 Are you looking for a challenging mountain bike course close to home?
 If so, come to Stony Creek Metropark for some of the best mountain biking in southeast Michigan.
-Mountain bikers and hikers enjoy 14 miles of hilly, heavily wooded dirt trails that traverse the southwest side of the park.
+Spring, summer and fall mountain bikers and hikers enjoy 14 miles of hilly, heavily wooded dirt trails that traverse the southwest side of the park.

 The best place for parking is at the West Branch Picnic Area, parking lot B. The trail head begins just off the cul-de-sac at the end of the parking lot.

 The Mountain Biking trails on the West Branch trails system are closed to biking and hiking in the winter and converted to groomed cross-country ski trails.
 A Fat Tire Mountain Biking trail is offered on the Trolley Trails each winter, across from Eastwood Beach.

 The trails have been color coded for difficulty levels.

 Stay on the marked trails only.

 Cyclists are encouraged to wear a helmet.